mefryar/mefryar.github.io/_posts/2021-06-25-learning-to-love-the-cli.md

 command line is *text* based, meaning you can just use the keyboard.

 The first time I used the command line, I wanted to cry, "I can *just* use the keyboard?"
-I felt like I had been asked to navigate a unfamiliar room where someone had just turned out the lights.
+I felt like I had been asked to navigate an unfamiliar room where someone had just turned out the lights.
 Instead of a window with a menu of commands and icons I could click on, I just sat staring at that black window.